davidgarland/types/src/bidirectional_type_checking/README.md

-I'm not sure why they opted to write it like `(x : A) ∈ Γ` as though `Γ` were a set, rather than just writing the whole rule as `Γ[x : A] ⊢ x ⇒ A ⊣ Γ[x : A]`-- judging by the name, maybe they wanted it to be similar to the rule of the same name from the damas-hindley-milner system.
+I'm not sure why they opted to write it like `(x : A) ∈ Γ` as though `Γ` were a set, rather than just writing the whole rule as `Γ[x : A] ⊢ x ⇒ A ⊣ Γ[x : A]`-- judging by the name, maybe they wanted it to be similar to the rule of the same name from the Damas-Hindley-Milner system.

 ```
  (x : A) ∈ Γ